 - In a large mixing bowl, cream the butter and sugar with an electric mixer until light and creamy, about 5 minutes.
 Add the eggs and resume mixing until fluffy. about 2 minutes.

 - In a separate bowl, place all the dry ingredients and mix until very well combined.
 Then, mix the vanilla extract in with your buttermilk.

 - Add one third of the dry ingredients to the creamed mixture and mix on low speed until barely just incorporated, then pour in half the buttermilk and vanilla and resume mixing on low speed until just combined.
 Repeat with 1/3 of the dry ingredients, then buttermilk, and finally, add the rest of the dry ingredients

-- Transfer the batter to a 9" square baking dish — make sure that your dish is at least 2-1/2 inches high — and spread lightly to the edge.
+- Transfer the batter to a deep 9" square baking dish — make sure that your dish is at least 2-1/2 inches deep, or use a 9" x 13" baking dish — and spread lightly to the edge.

 - Delicately pour the reserved syrup over the batter (place a spoon under the stream of syrup to help break its fall) and bake for 40 to 45 minutes, or until the top is beautifully golden and appears completely set.